HardisonCo/.github/international/zambia/zm-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with zm_Health systems in Zambia.
+This document outlines how HMS-UHC is integrated with zm-health systems in Zambia.